DonQvixote/deep-learning-challenge/README.md

         Loss: 0.5587

 Several optimization methods were tried:
-  * chaging the bis for the CLASSIFICATION and APPLICATION_TYPE variables
+  * Changing the bins for the CLASSIFICATION and APPLICATION_TYPE variables
   * Dropping the STATUS variable from the data
   * Increase the number of neurons per layer
   * Add more hidden layers